 A lot of homeowners are into DIY projects, but some things are just best left up to the professionals.
 You don’t want to make the mistake of doing something wrong or incompletely to where it puts your basement in danger of excess moisture and water leaks.
 The issue with DIY waterproofing is that homeowners lack knowledge of the art.
 There’s more to it than just covering up holes and cracks with waterproofing products in home improvement stores.
 Many of the tools and materials sold in stores aren’t on the level of the professionals’ products.

 Do What You Can to Keep Water Away from Your Foundation

-It’s a good idea to learn about the different techniques that you can use to draw water away from the base of your home.
+It’s a good idea to learn about the different techniques you can use to draw water away from the base of your home.
 You can consult with a specialist about having draining systems installed.
 You can also have a gutter system and downspouts with or without extensions installed.
-A professional can analyze your particular landscape to determine what drainage systems should be installed in your home.
+A professional can analyze your landscape to determine what drainage systems should be installed in your home.

 Don’t Believe Using Only Indoor Waterproofing Methods Are Enough

-Some property owners believe that waterproofing paint and sump pumps are enough to waterproof a basement.
+Some property owners believe waterproofing paint and sump pumps are enough to waterproof a basement.
 But in fact, all aspects of your home have to be considered during the waterproofing process, such as your landscape, the construction of your home and the current issues your property has.
 With the help of an expert, you can determine which systems would work best for your particular situation.